masaiio/Leto2/docs/Commands List.md

 `.autotrans` `.at` | Starts automatic translation of all messages by users who set their `.atl` in this channel.
 You can set "del" argument to automatically delete all translated user messages. **Requires Administrator server permission.** **Bot owner only** | `.at` or `.at del`
 `.autotranslang` `.atl` | Sets your source and target language to be used with `.at`.
 Specify no arguments to remove previously set value.  | `.atl en>fr`
-`.translangs` | Lists the valid languages for translation.  | `.translangs` `.xkcd` | Shows a XKCD comic.
-No arguments will retrieve random one.
-Number argument will retrieve a specific comic, and "latest" will get the latest one.  | `.xkcd` or `.xkcd 1400` or `.xkcd latest`
+`.translangs` | Lists the valid languages for translation.  | `.translangs`

 ###### [Back to ToC](#table-of-contents)